AdvantageIntegratedSolutions/BaseJSGulp/README.md

 - Consolidate, namespace and upload files to QuickBase app including the git repo url at the top of each page.
 - Compile SCSS to CSS and minify CSS.
 - Compile JSX and convert ES6 to ES5.
-- Automatically push to git repo.
+- Automatically commit and push to git repo.

-## Dependency
+## Dependency - One-time installation
 - [BaseJSGulpModule](https://github.com/AdvantageIntegratedSolutions/BaseJSGulpModule)

 ## Setup new Project